trimble-oss/contribute/README.md

 ### Request to Join

-Use the following template to prepare and send an email to [trimble-oss-contrib-admins-ug@trimble.com](mailto:trimble-oss-contrib-admins-ug@trimble.com).
-Note: This email account will not accept messages from outside Trimble.
+Use the following template to prepare and [send us an email](mailto:trimble-oss-contrib-admins-ug@trimble.com) with you request to join the Trimble GitHub organization and enterprise.

 ```text